 You can easily find and manage clipart and photos that are stored on your computer and portable devices, or in network folders.
-The Connect Content inspector (Window ▶ Inspectors ▶ Connect Content) provides a central location where you can search and browse available content.
+The CONNECT Content docker (Window ▶ Dockers ▶ CONNECT Content) provides a central location where you can search and browse available content.
 After you find the clipart or bitmap you need, you can add it to your project.
 To get you started, Corel provides local content that is stored in your Documents\Corel\Corel Content\Images folder.
 If you are looking to expand your image collection, you can download additional image packs from within the Get More dialog box.

-Corel Font ManagerTM
+Corel Font Manager

-Corel Font ManagerTM lets you easily handle, organize, and explore your typeface and font collections.
-You can find and install fonts for your projects, create font collections for easy access to your favorite fonts, manage unneeded fonts, download fonts and font packs, and more.
+Corel Font Manager lets you easily handle, organize, and explore your typeface and font collections.
+You can find and install fonts for your projects, create font collections for easy access to your favorite fonts, manage unneeded fonts, and download fonts and font packs.
+Plus, Corel Font Manager lets you import and export font folders and collections, making it easy to share them or use them in another version of the software.

-Copyright © 2020 Corel Corporation.
+Copyright © 2021 Corel Corporation.
 All rights reserved.

-CorelDRAW® Graphics Suite 2020 Quick Start Guide
+CorelDRAW® Graphics Suite 2021 Quick Start Guide